 The SWITCH Function is one of Excel’s logical functions that can function as an alternative to the conditional if-statements.
 Many excel users use if-statements to test for conditions.
-And a single statement is easy to grasp, but formula complexity can quickly increase with multiple conditions.
-Also when using multiple if-statements, part of the formula is repeated over and over again.
-Making it time consuming to write and audit.
+A single statement is easy to grasp, but formula complexity can quickly increase with multiple conditions.
+Also, when using multiple if-statements, part of the formula is repeated over and over again.
+Making it time-consuming to write and audit.

 You can find the recorded video at the beginning of this article.
 Prefer reading?
 Continue below for the written article!

 Table of contents

 Let’s have a look at the syntax of the SWITCH formula.

 SWITCH( value to evaluate, value = "match 1" , "value to return when match 1", value = "match 2" , "value to return when match 2", value = "match 3" , "value to return when match 3", "value returned when no match" )

 Firstly, the SWITCH function evaluates a value (the first argument is also called the expression).
 This value can be a cell reference, hard-coded value, or any formula that returns a value.

 Secondly, the function searches for the first value that matches the expression and returns the corresponding result.
 The value to match and the corresponding result are acting as pairs.
 SWITCH supports up to a total of 126 matches.

 Lastly, you can optionally provide a default value to return when there is no match.
 So if none of the values (1), (2) or (3) match the expression, the last (optional) argument is returned.